cmrglab/ExerciseModel/README.md

 This repository contains the following data and code supplements described in the paper:

+Supplement Figure S1.
+PRISMA diagram summarizing paper selection criteria.

-Supplement Table S1.
+Supplement Table S2.
 Summary of species, muscle, exercise conditions and measurements for each of the 87 papers used to formulate the model and 9 papers used for validation.

-Supplement Code S2.
+Supplement Code S3.
 Jupyter notebook with Python code and parameters.

-Supplement Table S3.
+Supplement Table S4.
 Model nodes, reactions, parameters and literature sources.

-Supplement Tables S4 A-C. Raw data from sensitivity heatmaps in Figures 4A-C.
+Supplement Tables S5 A-C. Raw data from sensitivity heatmaps in Figures 4A-C.